 Acupuncture for fertility: what to know about it

 Acupuncture is a traditional medicine of Chinese origin, where a balance between the energy that is in us and what is brought to us by the environment could lead to good health.
 Insufficient energy, blocked or badly distributed (following emotions, worries, etc.) creates an imbalance, leading to illness.
-So how does acupuncture for fertility help desperate couples to increase their chance of becoming parents?
+So how does acupuncture for fertility help couples to increase their chance of becoming parents?

 Acupuncture for fertility: treatment points